exercism/python/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 7. Iterating Over List Items

-For some tricks, Elyse guesses all the cards in a volunteers hands and names them out loud.
+For some tricks, Elyse guesses all the cards in a volunteer's hands and names them out loud.

 Implement a function `print_list` that prints each element of a list on a separate line: